dhruvasagar/vim-dotoo/README.md

    6. Search : This lists all headlines that match an input search term.

-   7. Wiki : This lists all headlines that have `notes` somewhere in the path, assuming you manage notes in a notes folder that is under the agenda files path.
+   7. Wiki : This lists all headlines that have `notes` in the path, assuming you manage notes in a notes folder that is under the agenda files path.
       This is better than Notes view since it does not require the presence of `:NOTE:` tag.
 If you just want to see everything in your knowledge base at a quick glance this is useful.

 3. Capture: This launches the capture menu that you can use to quickly capture TODOs, NOTES etc. This can be invoked using the keybinding